 Somatization

 Somatization: Somatization refers to the process by which psychological distress—unprocessed emotions, chronic stress, or trauma—is expressed through physical symptoms rather than, or in addition to, emotional or psychological ones.
 Somatic symptoms are real and physiologically present; they are not “in your head” in the dismissive sense, but rather “in your body” in a very literal one.
-Common presentations in trauma-affected high achievers include chronic headaches or migraines, gastrointestinal disturbances (IBS, nausea, cramping), chronic muscle tension and jaw clenching, sleep disruption, skin conditions, and immune dysregulation.
+Common presentations in trauma-affected driven women include chronic headaches or migraines, gastrointestinal disturbances (IBS, nausea, cramping), chronic muscle tension and jaw clenching, sleep disruption, skin conditions, and immune dysregulation.
 The symptoms communicate what words have not been allowed to say.

 There is a specific kind of woman who comes through my door with a collection of physical complaints that no specialist has been able to fully explain.
 She’s usually been told her symptoms are “stress-related” or “probably anxiety.”
 She may have been gently directed toward better self-care.
 She’s usually doing all the self-care things—the yoga, the supplements, the sleep tracking app—and still, the body keeps pushing back.